a-b-street/abstreet/piggyback/README.md

 ## How it works

 The `PiggybackDemo` struct is a thin layer written in Rust to hook up to the rest of the A/B Street codebase.
-After beng initialized with a WebGL context and a map file, it can render streets and agents and control a traffic simulation.
+After being initialized with a WebGL context and a map file, it can render streets and agents and control a traffic simulation.
 It serves as a public API, exposed via WASM.
 Then a regular Mapbox GL app treats it as a library and adds a custom WebGL rendering layer that calls this API.